pandas-dev/pandas/doc/source/10min.rst

    s = pd.Series([1,3,5,np.nan,6,8])
    s

-Creating a :class:`DataFrame` by passing a numpy array, with a datetime index and labeled columns:
+Creating a :class:`DataFrame` by passing a NumPy array, with a datetime index and labeled columns:

 .. ipython:: python